-When you perform a complete installation of WebObjects Deployment on a computer, two types of files are copied to its hard disk: adaptor files and deployment files.
+When you perform a complete installation of WebObjects Deployment on a computer, two types of files are copied to its hard disk: HTTP adaptor files and deployment files.

-Adaptor Files
+HTTP Adaptor Files

-These are the files that allow your Web server to communicate with WebObjects application instances.
-The executable files for the adaptors are placed in the / System/Library/WebObjects/Adaptors directory.
+These are the files that allow your HTTP server to communicate with WebObjects application instances.
+The executable files of the HTTP adaptors are placed in the / System/Library/WebObjects/Adaptors directory.

-The source files for the adaptors are placed in the /Developer/Examples/WebObjects/ Source/Adaptors directory.
+The source files for the HTTP adaptors are placed in the /Developer/Examples/ WebObjects/Source/Adaptors directory.
 Also included are HTML files containing instructions for building and installing each adaptor.
 The code of the adaptors is open source, so you can install them anywhere.